Settlement With The IRS Without a Lawyer – Here’s How

 Dealing with Rejection from the IRS

-It’s not uncommon for the IRS to reject settlement offers.
-If this happens, don’t panic.
-You can appeal the decision or explore other options, like installment agreements or currently non-collectible status.
+It’s common for the IRS to reject initial settlement offers.
+If this happens, don’t panic—there are still options.
+You can appeal the decision or explore alternatives such as installment agreements or currently not collectible status.
 Staying calm and knowing your alternatives can make a big difference.

 Preparing Your Financial Information